 Although, like other comedy seasons, Friends also kind of stumbled around to find a smooth ground.
 However, it did – in an impressively less time frame.
 Season One of Friends did have some precise, distinguishable moments, but there had been others that did not make sense – such as Ross having a monkey!

 Ross and Rachel’s relationship had been the buzz in the entire second season, especially the early stages.
-In the later episodes of Friends Season 2, there had been a lot that went around – for example, Rachel agreeing to be the maid of honor at her ex-fiancé’s wedding, Phoebe getting Chickenpox, Rachel’s separated parent’s surprise show up at her birthday party and whatnot.
+In the later episodes of Friends Season 2, there had been a lot that went around – for example, Rachel agreeing to be the maid of honour at her ex-fiancé’s wedding, Phoebe getting Chickenpox, Rachel’s separated parent’s surprise show up at her birthday party and whatnot.

 Season three of friends has been a mix of many emotional moments.
 Everything was going well until they towed in Monica’s boyfriend – like we were doing JUST fine without him.
 Some of the unforgettable scenes include Joey and Chandler fighting and the barbershop quartet episode.
 However, the season had a really happening start with Monica suffering from depression and insomnia following her breakup, Ross confiding in Rachel, Joey struggling to accept Chandler and Janice.